fourjuaneight/blog/content/about.md

 - I delivered a baby once.
 It was not magical for me, the staff on the ambulance, or the person giving birth.
 It's the most stressed I've ever been in my life.

 ## Work
-I work as a software engineer in health tech.
+I work as a full-stack engineer in healthcare with a front-end orientation.
 That's it.
 I don't know what else you wanna know.
 But, if you're really interested, check out my [online resume](https://resume.juanvillela.dev).